-‘Stranger Things’ David Harbour To Join Scarlett Johansson In Upcoming ‘Black Widow’ Movie
+‘Stranger Things’ Star David Harbour To Join Scarlett Johansson In Upcoming ‘Black Widow’ Movie

 No plot has yet been detailed regarding the movie other than the story will revolve around the Marvel character played by Johansson, Natasha Romanoff, also known as Black Widow.
 In addition, it is not yet established whether this movie will be considered an origin story for Black Widow or based at some point in the present timeline for the current Marvel movies.

 While no release date has been set for this movie yet, it is known that production is set to begin on Black Widow in June of this year.
 As previously reported by The Inquisitr, Marvel’s other female-led movie, Captain Marvel, has recently raked in $1 billion dollars on the global box office, so it seems likely that a push to get this movie out sooner rather than later is in order.
-Although, as Digital Spy pointed out recently, Marvel seems intent on getting out a quality product over cashing in on the current popularity of female-centric movies.
+However, as Digital Spy pointed out recently, Marvel seems intent on getting out a quality product over cashing in on the current popularity of female-centric movies.

 MARVEL'S BLACK WIDOW is eyeing Academy Award-winner RACHEL WEISZ for a 'Key Role'! https://t.co/2QURAnwi6O pic.twitter.com/KqDIN3KzIb